LCR-ADS-Lab/LxGrTagger-Documentation/docs/1_structural type1/1_Syntactic function1.md

     - *They kept playing, <ins>until it **started** to rain</ins>.*

 4. Notes
     - The original name of the complexity feature was 'causative, conditional, concessive clause'.
-It has been changed to 'multiple adverbial clause' for convenient naming.
+It has been changed to 'finite adverbial clause' for convenient naming.